colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 Each token a player puts down a column falls to the lowest available space within a column.

-## Preparing to implement the logic
+## Preparing To Implement The Logic

 ### Constants